crufter/hypecms/README.md

 Design goals
 =======
-We hope we can write a system which can be used by Go based startups as a starting point/framework for developement.
+We hope we can write a system which can be used by Go based startups as a starting point/framework for development.
 We try to build a system which is more oriented toward complete and unique web applications, rather than blogs or bussiness card web pages.
 However at the same time, we try to keep the inner workings of it as simple as possible.
 The CMS itself is just a thin layer above specific modules.